corsur/positionManagers/README.md

 - Communicate with Aperture Manager contracts on other chains to facilitate position creation / close and fund transfers.
 - Manage investment positions on their respective chains.

-For example, the Terra Manager is responsible for:
+For example, the Ethereum Manager is responsible for:

-- Communicating with Managers on Ethereum / BSC / Solana and other supported chains.
+- Communicating with Managers on Terra / BSC / Solana and other supported chains.
-- Managing Terra investment positions opened by users across all supported chains.
+- Managing Ethereum investment positions opened by users across all supported chains.

 ![alt text](https://drive.google.com/uc?export=download&id=17fAC9-q1ip1SVJ4_lum1SfdTizVRgv4X)